-Alert System
+Mass Notification/PTC Alert System

-Emergency Alert system is the main mechanism used by the college to keep students and families advised on emergency announcements.
-Sign-up at www.ptcollege.edu/alerts for Blackboard Connect to receive messages about emergencies, school cancellations and delays, and/or student activities.
-Please contact the PTC Help Desk at 412-809-5397 if you have difficulty signing-up.
+PTC's mass notification system is Omnliert.
+The system provides emergency alerts and notifications to the PTC community via text, voice, email, and mobile app.
+Omnilert is the main mechanism used by the college to notify students and families of emergency announcements.

+Sign up for Omnliert by visiting ptcollege.omnilert.net and follow the directions provided.
+Please contact the PTC Help Desk at 412-809-5397 if you have difficulty signing up.